Day trips · national parks · mountain towns · scenic drives

 Hoodoos glowing at sunrise

-SLC: Gateway to Utah's Greatest Landscapes
+SLC: gateway to Utah's greatest landscapes

 Few cities in the United States offer Salt Lake City's extraordinary access to diverse landscapes.
 From the city, you can reach ancient salt flats, high alpine wilderness, red rock canyonlands, and crystal cave systems — all in a single day.